 Definitions

-3.s12mesh power mode: A power mode setting
+3.s12mesh power mode:

-— either active, light sleep, or deep sleep — seen by neighboring peer mesh STA.
-The mesh power mode is peering specific.
+Representes activity level of a mesh STA per peering.
+Three mesh power modes are defined; active, light sleep and deep sleep mode.

 Receiver Service Period Initiation (RSPI) subfield

 The Receiver Service Period Initiation (RSPI) subfield is one bit in length.
 The subfield is set to 0 to indicate that the peer service period for the peer trigger frame receiver is not initiated and set to 1 to indicate that the peer service period is initiated.
 The use of RSPI subfield in the peer trigger frames are described in 11C.13.10.2 (Initiation of a peer service period).